bazad/blanket/README.md

 The high-level attack is to use the same launchd vulnerability again to impersonate a system service.
 However, this time our goal is to impersonate a service to which a client will send its task port in a Mach message.
-It's quite easy to find by experimentation on iOS 11.2.6 that if you impersonate `com.apple.CARenderServer` (hereafter CARenderServer) hosted by backboardd and then communicate with `com.apple.DragUI.druid.source`, the unsandboxed druid daemon will send its task port in a Mach message to the fake service port.
+It's easy to find by experimentation on iOS 11.2.6 that if we impersonate `com.apple.CARenderServer` (hereafter CARenderServer) hosted by backboardd and then communicate with `com.apple.DragUI.druid.source`, the unsandboxed druid daemon will send its task port in a Mach message to the fake service port.